 Communication Sciences and Disorders Undergraduate Programs

-The Communication Sciences and Disorders (CSD) Department offers a major and minor for undergraduate studies in communication sciences and disorders.
-Please review the program requirements and the course descriptions in the SXU Academic Catalog.
+Speech-Language Pathology is offered as a major and minor for undergraduate studies.
+Please review the program requirements and the course descriptions in the SXU Academic Catalog for more detailed information.

-The Communication Sciences and Disorders major is an undergraduate program leading to a broad-based bachelor's degree in human communication and its disorders.
+The major in Speech-Language Pathology is an undergraduate program leading to a broad-based bachelor's degree in human communication and its disorders.
 We strongly encouraged you to pursue a graduate degree in this field.
 We also offer you opportunities to observe and participate in a clinical practicum at the University's Ludden Speech and Language Clinic on campus.

-To qualify for a Bachelor of Arts degree in Communication Sciences and Disorders, you are required to satisfactorily complete the following courses:
+To qualify for a Bachelor of Arts degree in Speech-Language Pathology, you are required to satisfactorily complete the following courses:

 - General Education curriculum.